Hoa-Itsme/RS_AI_Class_2025/index.md

 [W2: Software Design Fundamentals] [Accept the W2 assignment and Submit](https://classroom.github.com/a/IMlL0Nk4)

+[W2: Setting Up The Develepment Environment] [Accept the W3 assignment and Submit](https://classroom.github.com/a/mE2yjPkm)

 # Coding Class – This Semester

 Welcome to our advanced coding class, where we continue building on concepts from previous semesters and dive deeper into application development, spatial/image analysis, and robust software practices.